The Most Comprehensive List of Halloween Candy & Alcohol Pairings Ever Written

 PEANUT M & M’S & UNRULY CHARDONNAY

 No alcohol & candy-pairing research project could commence without a bottle handy that says “Unruly” right on the label.
 It helped that it was on sale and got really good reviews, but it had to be included just for the name.
 Fortunately, since even we wouldn’t waste your candy-eating time on just a cool name, it’s amazing with peanut M & M’s.
-The website promises citrus and they are not kidding, that’s what works here, all that citrusy goodness holding hands with the peanuts while the dryness of the chard keeps the chocolate and candy shell sweetness in check.
+They promise citrus and they are not kidding, that’s what works here, all that citrusy goodness holding hands with the peanuts while the dryness of the chard keeps the chocolate and candy shell sweetness in check.

 HEATH BARS & NEIGE APPLE ICE WINE